puppeteer/puppeteer/docker/README.md

 docker run -i --init --rm --cap-add=SYS_ADMIN --name puppeteer-chrome puppeteer-chrome-linux node -e "`cat test.js`"
 ```

-`--cap-add=SYS_ADMIN` capability is needed to enable Chromium sandbox that makes the browser more secure.
+`--cap-add=SYS_ADMIN` capability is needed to enable Chrome sandbox that makes the browser more secure.
 Alternatively, it should be possible to start the browser binary with the `--no-sandbox` flag.

 ## GitHub Actions